 Nevertheless, assuming this assumption is accurate, it would mean that 40,200 of the estimated 80,400 LDTs would require a premarket submission.
 To gain a sense of the magnitude of the health costs connected to the loss of roughly 90 percent of the existing stock of LDTs subject to approval under the Proposed Rule, one can apply OEA's estimates of the social value per case of an accurate diagnosis, which they use to value the benefits of the Proposed Rule.
-Much like FDA asserts in its analysis of the benefits of shifting from LDTs to FDA-approved tests in extending patient lives, an extensive medical literature highlights the critical role that LDTs play in delivering accurate diagnoses to save patients with potentially lifethreatening conditions.
-36 Thus, not having those potentially life-saving tests at all, or forcing medical personnel to shift to tests less appropriate for detecting the underlying condition accurately, can result in premature mortality in much the same way that having a more accurate test can extend a patient's life, as OEA suggests.
+Much like FDA asserts in its analysis of the benefits of shifting from LDTs to FDA-approved tests in extending patient lives, an extensive medical literature highlights the critical role that LDTs play in delivering accurate diagnoses to save patients with potentially life-threatening conditions.36 Thus, not having those potentially life-saving tests at all, or forcing medical personnel to shift to tests less appropriate for detecting the underlying condition accurate test can extend a patient's life, as OEA suggests.